hajrasajid/Boston-House-Prediction/README.md

 - Residual Plot.
 - Feature Importance Plot.

+**Conclusion**

+This project applied Linear Regression to the Boston Housing dataset and achieved good predictive performance with low RMSE.
+Residual analysis confirmed that model assumptions were reasonably satisfied.
+The results show that RM (rooms) positively impacts housing prices, while factors like LSTAT, TAX, and NOX have negative effects.
+Overall, the model provides strong interpretability and serves as a solid baseline for house price prediction.

 **Key Insights**

 - Housing price strongly depends on RM (rooms) and LSTAT (lower status population %).